madureira/learn-react/chapters/intro/jsx.md

 );
 ```

-Throughout this tutorial, you learn how to build extremely complex components using JSX through compositing.
+Throughout this tutorial, you learn how to build extremely complex components using JSX through composition.

 Stay tuned 😉